foxfoot/XML-to-HTML-converter/README.md

 * [Catch2](https://github.com/catchorg/Catch2/blob/v2.x/docs/tutorial.md) - a c++ unit test framework.
 It is in test/lib/

 To choose third party libraries, the following should be considered first:

-* Popular ones with document or guide
-* Have maintenance.
-* License (MIT, Apache and ect)
+* License (MIT, Apache and ect): No one want to deal with legal issues.
+* Good Reputation and Reviews
+* Bug fix and upgrade: Make sure the author is still maintaining it.
+* Document or Guide
+* Stability: The library should run stable without any major issue.